 Production is excellent, as always.
 Heavy matte paper stock in a sewn binding.
 Almost all pages will lay flat with a light pressing.
 The book comes shrinkwrapped inside a cardboard case with a colour sticker showing cover art and UPC.

-Mike Mignola Screw On Head & Curious Objects Artist Ed HC
+Mike Mignola Screw on Head & Curious Objects Artist Edition HC